 Problem 1: Minimally Investing

 You have a dream of buying a new car, and your buddy Bernie Madoff comes to you with a great investment opportunity to help you save up enough money.
-Bernie’s investment opportunity gives an astounding 12% interest rate.
+Bernie’s investment opportunity gives an astounding 12% annual interest rate.
 You make a plan to invest a fixed amount towards your new car every month for one year.

 Write a program to calculate how much money you could accumulate in one year if you decide to invest with Madoff.